FlorianDavidZeiser/data-center-guardian/README.md

 - Browser-based game, no installation required
 - Wave-based difficulty curve
 - Score system and local leaderboard
-- Embedded original soundtrack (MP3)
+- Custom AI-generated soundtrack, embedded as MP3
-- Multiple tools for suppression, cooling and repair
+- Multiple tools for fire-suppression and cooling
 - Increasing pressure on attention and reaction over time

 ## Built with AI